 Key benefits of advanced software include:

-- Automated calculations: Minimise manual errors in complex cost models.
+- Automated calculations; Minimise manual errors in complex cost models.

-- Integrated BIM: Visualise project components for accurate quantity take-offs.
+- Integrated BIM; Visualise project components for accurate quantity take-offs.

 Choosing software with robust integration capabilities ensures compatibility with existing systems, enhancing overall project efficiency.
 Regular updates and team training on these tools are essential to maximise their potential.